DevsLuca/Studies/Courses.md

-# Studies
+# Courses Tracker:
-Courses Tracker: A personal repository to track all the courses I have taken, currently studying, or plan to study.
+This is a personal repository to track all the courses I have taken, currently studying, or plan to study.
 It includes course details, notes, project links, and progress updates, organized by subject and status.

 ## 📜 Coursera Certifications

-My completed Coursera specializations, grouped by topic:

 ---
 ### 🧠 Machine Learning & AI

 - **IBM Machine Learning**